-> myself, but I am quite sure that some wireless events do generate
+> but I am quite sure that some wireless events do generate RTM_NEWLINK

-> find-out whether the message is generated because of a wireless
+> whether the message is generated because of a wireless event or because

-> event or because indeed there is a new network interface installed
+> indeed there is a new network interface installed in the kernel.

 > Checking whether the message contains the IFLA_WIRELESS field is